Cancer is complex — there is no routine spine tumor, nor is there a routine way to treat it.

 - The amount of cancer left after surgery

-- The grade of the tumor
+- The tumor grade

 - The molecular makeup of the tumor